spirilis/RTC_B/README.md

 representation using the `.getTimeString()` variations of functions.
 The string format is tunable using the `.setTimeStringFormat()` function.

+Please note- All Time Getting functions may cause a busy-wait to be performed if the MCU attempts to read the RTC registers during the short once-a-second period when **RTCCTL1**'s **RTCRDY** bit is cleared.
+The function will pause until the **RTCRDY** bit is re-set.

 `rtc.setTimeStringFormat(use_24hr, use_shortwords, day_before_month, short_date_notation, include_seconds)`
 Note- All arguments are in **boolean** format.
 This function tunes the rules used to produce string-based time output when using the `.getTimeString()` functions.